NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 * The `in_place_t` constructors for `any`, `variant` and `optional`.
 * Any other APIs that use indirect construction syntax.

-## Pros and Cons { #lib2089_pro_con }
+### Pros and Cons { #library_2089_pro_con }

 The principle advantage of this library-only feature is that it is self-contained.
 We would be introducing a new initialization form, but it would be one that lives.

-The downsides of such a solution, relative to any language feature, are as follows.

-Visibility.
-A language feature could represent a form of initialization that users could commonly use.
-Whereas `std::initialize` would be something tucked away in the utility portion of the standard library, where it would primarily be known about by experts rather than the common C++ coder.

-Consistency.
-Because of the lack of visibility of the feature, when users want to create their own indirect initialization APIs, they will likely use constructor or list-initialization syntax rather than `std::initialize`.
-As such, they are not likely to get the same behavior as the standard library APIs.
-If they have never seen `std::initialize` before, they will likely attempt to roll their own equivalent.

-Narrowing.
+One downside of this solution is narrowing.
 When performing list initialization directly, you can provide an integer or floating-point literal, even to parameters that are smaller than the type that the literal would otherwise deduce to.
-So if you pass a literal "1" to a `char`, that is fine, because the compiler can detect the constant expression and see that "1" is in the range of `char`.
+So if you pass a literal "1" to a `char`, that is fine, because the compiler can detect the constant expression and see that "1" is in the range of char.

 However, once you are dealing with indirect initialization, that becomes a problem.
 The literal is long-gone; it is replaced by an `int`.
 And `int`-to-`char` conversion is narrowing.
 Since the LWG 2089 syntax is based on list-initialization, which forbids narrowing conversions, what would have been valid code becomes a compile error.

 This feature also poorly interacts with other features that make initialization easier.
 The most obvious of which is template argument deduction for constructors.
 A user can write `vector(...)` easily enough; they can even use list-initialization if they so desire.
 But they cannot use `initialize<vector>(...)` so easily; they have to explicitly name the class.

-This downside does not apply to using `initialize` in cases of indirect initialization.
-But it does make it more difficult to use `initialize` in other places.
+In cases of indirect initialization, there is pretty much no way to avoid it.
+And in many cases, the typename is implicit, so there is no need.
+In cases like `in_place_type_t<T>`, there is little that can be done to avoid having to spell out the full typename.

-# Initialization Control Through Parameters { #control_library }
+## Initialization Control Through Parameters { #library_control }

 Recall that the problem we have is that C++ has many forms of initialization, but we as the indirect initializer can only provide a sequence of parameters to whatever initialization form the code chooses to use.